-Thank you for reading this edition!
-My office is still mailing unclaimed funds letters so please keep an eye out for them.
-I encourage you to contact my office to share your thoughts and concerns.
+Thank you for reading this column.
+Please contact my office to share your thoughts about any legislation.
 My office can be reached by phone at: (800) 449-8366, extension: 13851 or by e-mail at: firstname.lastname@example.org.
-Thank you for the honor to serve you in state government and I hope you have a wonderful Easter!
+Thank you for the honor to serve you in state government and God bless!